 To obtain the CertificateName and CertificateThumbprint values of the certificate:

-Open the Trusted Root Certificate Authorities folder in the standard way.
+Once the certificates are added, open the Trusted Root Certificate Authorities folder in the standard way.

 Double-click on the certificate name.